DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 Great - now that you get the overall workflow let's jump in!
 Here, you have several options.

-[**Option 1**](/docs/UseOverviewGuide.md#option-1-demo-notebooks) is good for a quick demo on our data.
+[**Option 1**] DEMOs: (/docs/UseOverviewGuide.md#option-1-demo-notebooks) for a quick introduction to DLC on our data.

-[**Option 2**](/docs/UseOverviewGuide.md#option-2-using-the-program-terminal-start-ipython) is the perfect place for beginners who want to start using DeepLabCut on your own data.
+[**Option 2**] Standalone GUI: (docs/functionDetails.md#deeplabcut-project-manager-gui) is the perfect place for beginners who want to start using DeepLabCut on your own data.

-[**Option 3**](docs/functionDetails.md#deeplabcut-project-manager-gui) is best for more advanced users, as with the terminal interface you get the most versatility and options.
+[**Option 3**] In the terminal: (/docs/UseOverviewGuide.md#option-2-using-the-program-terminal-start-ipython) is best for more advanced users, as with the terminal interface you get the most versatility and options.

 ## Option 1: Demo Notebooks: